Before You Begin

 You will need access to an external iSCSI server running on any supported OS.

-The Sun Server X3-2L must be in UEFI boot mode, not legacy boot mode.
+The Sun Server X3-2L must be in UEFI Boot Mode, not Legacy BIOS Boot Mode.

 You must provide the following information from the iSCSI target server.
 The following items are entered into the iSCSI BIOS Setup Utility screens.

 Options displayed include iSCSI booting and all controllable devices.

 Note - The selection for iSCSI will always be an option in UEFI Boot mode; however, other menu options might change depending on which cards are installed in the system.

 A date code that specifies the year and month in which the organization registered the domain or subdomain name used as the naming authority string

 The organizational naming authority string, which consists of a valid, reversed domain or subdomain name

 Optionally, a “:” (colon) followed by a string that the assigning organization can choose, which must make each assigned iSCSI name unique